 Location: Underway to French Guyana

 I continue to be impressed by how diverse this group of people is and the various talents we bring to this journey.
-Del’s talent for cutting hair was employed again this evening for another round of haircuts; Smudge’s was the most impressive as Del shaved the word ARGO across the back of his head.
+Del’s talent for cutting hair was employed again this evening for another round of haircuts; smudges were the most impressive as Del shaved the word ARGO across the back of his head.

 A day that began turbulently for some ended with a dozen dolphins leaping out of the water, diving back into the sea, only to reemerge again, to our port side.
 I can’t count how many dolphins I have seen on this trip, but somehow everyone stops what we are doing and runs to the side of the boat, oohing and ahhing at these small but perfect moments nature chooses to give us.
 This is the second time we have seen dolphins right before its time for squeeze, putting us all in great moods before preparing to share with our peers and mentors.
 Experiencing nature in this way makes you feel both huge and inconsequential at the same time.
 I don’t think that as long as I live, I will ever experience anything that makes me feel both so connected to the world and so separate from it at the same time.
 This journey is truly special, thanks for joining me.